 • completed one or more of the following degrees: MD, PhD, DSc, DO, Pharm.D, or equivalent;

-• a research associate, assistant professorship, associate professorship, professorship, or any equivalent academic or non-academic position.
+• an assistant professorship, associate professorship, professorship, or any equivalent academic or non-academic position.

 • signed up to be a member of the HA Network for Discovery Science.
 To create an account, please visit: http://hands.hydroassoc.org/.

 All applicants must submit an LOI.
-LOIs must be submitted to firstname.lastname@example.org before 5:00 PM (Eastern) on May 29, 2019.
-LOI decisions and invitations to submit full proposals will be made in mid-June.
+LOIs must be submitted to firstname.lastname@example.org before 5:00 PM (Eastern) on April 28, 2020.
+LOI decisions and invitations to submit full proposals will be made in mid-May.

 The Letter of Intent (LOI) components include: